pcSong/DataStructure/README.md

 # DataStructure
-Some algorithm in data structure.
+Some algorithms in data structure.